Unlock this article, live events, and more with a subscription!

 With all the other challenges Bri has taken on, there’s no doubt she will master that one, too.

-Can you think of a softball player who has a unique story or maybe she deserves a spotlight?
+Do you know a softball player who has a unique story and she deserves a spotlight?
 Email firstname.lastname@example.org.